runawayhorse001/LearningApacheSpark/docs/_sources/clustering.rst.txt

 Introduction
 ------------

 k-means clustering is a method of vector quantization, originally from signal processing, that is popular for cluster analysis in data mining.
-The approach kmeans follows to solve the problem is called **Expectation-Maximization**.
+The approach k-means follows to solve the problem is called **Expectation-Maximization**.
 It can be described as follows:

 1. Assign some cluter centers
 2. Repeated until converged